Nevada Court Records

 Furthermore, Chapter 239 of the Nevada Revised Statutes emphasizes the liberal construction of laws to allow public access to government records.
 Limitations on access are narrow, and any exemptions restricting access to public records are minimal.

 However, despite these statutory provisions, records containing sensitive information are confidential.
-Warrants may also be withheld from public access if their availability will compromise an active criminal justice procedure.
-For example, per NRS 179.045, a warrant may be sealed upon a showing of good cause, such as the subject fleeing the state's jurisdiction.
+Record custodians may also withhold warrants from public access if their availability will compromise an active criminal justice procedure.
+For example, per NRS 179.045, a warrant may be sealed upon showing good cause, such as the subject fleeing the state's jurisdiction.

 Types of Warrants in Nevada